krishaamer/green-filter-research/research/literature/ai.md

 -   Already on the market are several financial robo-advisors, built by fintech companies, aiming to provide personalized suggestions for making investments (Betterment, Wealthfront).

--   There have also been attempts to create different types of sustainability assistants.
-For instance, the AI assistant Sebastian developed at the Danish hackathon series Unleash, used BJ Fogg’s ’***tiny habits’*** model, nudged by a chatbot buddy to encourage behavioral changes and help the human maintain an aspirational lifestyle (@unleashSebastianAi2017).

 -   Personal carbon footprint calculators have been released online, ranging from those made by governments and companies to student